quintel/documentation/docs/main/curves.md

 ---

 The ETM uses hourly curves to model (electricity, hydrogen and gas) demand and supply.
-The hourly demand/supply is determined using the annual demand/supply and a curve.
+The hourly demand/supply is determined using the annual demand/supply and a set curve.
+It is also possible to use your own curves in the ETM by inserting them in Flexibility > [Modify profiles](https://pro.energytransitionmodel.com/scenario/flexibility/curve_upload/upload-curves).
+This page gives an overview of the type of curves and explains how to modify these curves by inserting your own.

 ![Hourly hydrogen demand chart](/img/docs/20181002_hydrogen_demand.png)

-*Example of hourly demand - hydrogen demand*
+_Image: Example of hourly demand - hydrogen demand_

-In 2019 we made an inventory of all curves available and updated all ETM-curves and their documentation.
-This project was carried out in close collaboration with the modelling community.
-On the 3th of July we closed the project with a mini-symposium.
-In this mini-symposium we shared our findings, struggles and discussed possibilities of further improvement of curves used in energy modelling.

 ## Overview of curves

-We define demand curves, supply curves and time curves.
+The ETM had three types of curves: demand curves, supply curves and time curves.
 The tables below show a brief overview of the sources and methods currently used.

 ### Demand